Sous-vide Brisket, Matzah Pizza And Rosewater Marzipan — A Guide To Delicious Passover Food (Yes, Really) In LA

 They realized the drop in this predominantly Jewish neighborhood was because many folks had given up leavened bread for Passover.

-“So we said ‘why not try matzah pizza as a gimmick, and that gimmick was a hit,” says Goldbert.
+“So we said, ‘why not try matzah pizza as a gimmick, and that gimmick was a hit,” says Goldberg.
 “It turned into an annual tradition that we call Matzah Madness, 'cause it's always around March Madness.”

 Now every Fresh Brothers location has it for the eight days of Passover.
 Goldberg says they’ll typically sell 7,000 - 9,000 matzah pizzas over that period.